Guide to Developing Java Plugins

 There are several ways to reduce the amount of required typing:

-• If you need to run the latest version of a plugin installed in your local repository, you can omit its version number.
+• To run the latest version of a plugin installed in the local repository, you can omit its version number.
 So just use "mvn sample.plugin:hello-maven-plugin:sayhi" to run your plugin.

 <pluginGroups>